marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options.rst

 .. toctree::

-  Brief list of all :command:`gfortran` options,
+  Brief list of all gfortran options,
                           without explanations. <option-summary>
   Controlling the variant of Fortran language
                                compiled. <fortran-dialect-options>